luxfi/LPs/LPs/lp-7319-t-chain-decentralised-mpc-custody.md

 ## 1  Abstract

-T-Chain is a purpose-built subnet that provides:
+T-Chain is a purpose-built chain that provides:
 1. Threshold-signature custody for all externally-bridged assets (BTC Taproot MuSig2, ETH/Arb/OP ECDSA-GG21, XRPL Ed25519-FROST, etc.).
 2. SwapSigTx issuance—i.e. deterministic, on-chain proof that the quorum of custodial signers has produced a valid spend-signature for a given SwapTx on X-Chain.
 3. Autonomous slashing & reward accounting for MPC signers based on service-level compliance.